Jjurgita/SP3-CMS/README.md

     USE sprint3;
 ```

 7. Create a Page table in MySQL sprint3 database by running `vendor\bin\doctrine orm:schema-tool:update --force --dump-sql` if you use Windows CMD or `vendor/bin/doctrine orm:schema-tool:update --force --dump-sql` if you use Git Bash, Mac or Linux terminal.
-Please double check if your are in CMS directory
+Please double check if your are in current project directory

 8. Execute the following SQL query to insert default data inside your MySQl database.
 For more SQL query info use `sprint3_page.sql` file